figtools/figgy.docs/docs/manual/figgy-cloud/okta.md

 **To prepare Figgy for deployment you're going to need to these files:**

-Files are located in `REPO_ROOT/terraform/figgy/` directory.
+Files are located in `figgy/terraform/` directory.

 1. 00_main.tf
 1. 01_configure_figgy.tf
 1. vars/{env}.tfvars files

 ### Configure Terraform

+Starting with: `00_main.tf`

 If you have any familiarity with [Terraform](https://www.terraform.io/) this should be a cinch.
 All you need to do is configure this file as you normally would any other [Terraform AWS provider](https://www.terraform.io/docs/providers/aws/index.html).
 One important distinction is that this code base is a Terraform multi-environment codebase.
-We will be using this same Terraform configuration to deploy Figgy across every account you want to integrate with Figgy.
+You will be using this same Terraform configuration to deploy Figgy Cloud to every AWS account you want to integrate with Figgy.
 Keep that in mind -- hard-coding a single profile or access key is probably not a good idea.

 Once your main.tf is configured you should be able to do something like this: